GKE Security – Workload Identity, RBAC & Hardening

 Network Security

-Giving Pods Access to Google Cloud resources
+Giving Pods Access to Google Cloud Resources

-Workload Identity (recommended)
+Workload Identity Federation for GKE (recommended)

 Node Service Account

-• Pods can authenticate to Google Cloud using the Kubernetes clusters’ service account credentials from metadata.
+• Pods can authenticate to Google Cloud using the Kubernetes cluster’s service account credentials from metadata.

-• Node Service Account credentials can be reached by any Pod running in the cluster if Workload Identity is not enabled.
+• Node Service Account credentials can be reached by any Pod running in the cluster if Workload Identity Federation is not enabled.

 • It is recommended to create and configure a custom service account that has the minimum IAM roles required by all the Pods running in the cluster.